Planning Poker and Scrum Poker, A Guide For Leaders

 Communication mediums like GoTo or WebEx are used when teams are geographically distant.
-Once the requirements are clear, the product owner can signal via an utter to give points, and every member can use chat window tools to enter their number.
+Once the requirements are clear, the product owner can signal via an utterance to give points, and every member can use chat window tools to enter their number.

 Option-2: Webcam (I’m using this one in the current project – Not great fun, But works!)

-When using video conferencing to meet with multiple people (Google+ video a free and popular one), one person runs the meeting.
+When using video conferencing to meet with multiple people (Google+ video is a free and popular one), one person runs the meeting.
 That person says “1-2-3-Go”; after “Go” is said, each team member shows their card on the webcam.

-Because the tools were supporting multiple people video chat display the users in a mosaic/tiles-based form, it is easy to see all the figures at once.
+Because the tools were supporting multiple people video chat displays the users in a mosaic/tiles-based form, it is easy to see all the figures at once.
 However, on a funny note, people tend to show up cards after watching others.